DaneWeber/presentations/RightProperVcr/RightProperVcr.md

-# Right Proper VCR
+# Right Proper 📼 VCR 📼

 ## Testing is a feedback loop.

+➰

 Feedback loops are better when they are
-- Relevant
+- Relevant 👈
-- Low-Latency
+- Low-Latency ⏲️

-Relevance:
+Relevance: 👈
-- Fail where the real system fails
+- ❌ Fail where the real system fails
-- Succeed where the real system succeeds
+- ✔️ Succeed where the real system succeeds
-- Low noise/false positives
+- 🤐 Low noise/false positives
-- Important failures look important
+- ⚠️ Important failures look important

-Low-Latency:
+Low-Latency: ⏲️
-- Instant feedback is the ideal
+- 🏇 Instant feedback is the ideal
-- Delays in each stage of the feedback loop degrade the relevance
+- 📜 Delays in each stage of the feedback loop degrade the relevance

 ## VCR provides some great trade-offs

-- Records real API calls to other services.<br />(High Relevance)
+- Records real API calls to other services.<br />(High Relevance 👈)
-- Replays the recordings as a mock.<br />(Low Latency)
+- Replays the recordings as a mock.<br />(Low Latency ⏲️)

-To get the most benefit, you need to re-record the tapes frequently.
+To get the most benefit, you need to re-record the tapes frequently. 📼

 ```
 erase_vcr: